fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 6: Industrializing Food

 ### Feb 21
-- Susanne Freidberg, _Fresh_ (Introduction and chapter 1), 1--48.

-### Feb 23
 - Deborah Fitzgerald, [_Every Farm a Factory: The Industrial Ideal in American Agriculture.](http://ebookcentral.proquest.com/lib/unm/detail.action?docID=3419843), 10--32.
 - Paul H. Johnstone, _Old Ideals Versus New Ideas in Farm Life_ (1940), pages TBD.

+### Feb 23
+- William Boyd, "Making Meat: Science, Technology, and American Poultry Production", 631--664.

 ### Feb 25
-- William Boyd, "Making Meat: Science, Technology, and American Poultry Production", 631--664.

 - Mark Finlay, "Hogs, antibiotics, and the industrial environments of postwar agriculture", 237--254.

+{% include alert.html class='info' title='IN CLASS' text="
+- Week in Review Quiz Review
+"%}

-## 7: Postwar Cooking
+## 7: Cold War Cooking

 ### Feb 28
+- Susanne Freidberg, _Fresh_ (Introduction and chapter 1), 1--48.

+{% include alert.html class='info' title='IN CLASS' text="
+- Reading Quiz Review
+"%}

+### Mar 2
 - Laura Shapiro, _Something from the Oven_, 3--40.

-### Mar 2
+### Mar 4
 - Laura Shapiro, _Something from the Oven_, 41--84.

-### Mar 4
-{% include alert.html class='danger' title='Book Review Option' text="
+{% include alert.html class='danger' title='DUE: Book Review' text="
 How do these do chapters illustrate how technology is impacting cooking at home?
 "%}

-## 8: First 1/2 Reflections
+## 8: Mar 7, 9, 11: NO CLASS
-### Mar 7
-- NO CLASS: Work on your First Half Reflections

-### Mar 9
-- NO CLASS: Work on your First Half Reflections

 ### Mar 11
-- NO CLASS: Turn in your reflection and get started on your Spring Break!

 {% include alert.html class='danger' title='DUE: First Half Reflection' text="
+No class today, but you should submit your First Half Reflection by midnight.

 How would YOU describe the story of food, technology, and society so far?
 What commonalities do you see between the various topics and readings?
 What's been most and least interesting so far?
 AND WHY?!
+As always with reflections, there is no right answer!!!
+I'm looking for you to show off what you've learned and a serious effort to describe and link the key themes of the course.
 "%}

 ## 9: Mar 14, 16, 18: SPRING BREAK